 The College recognizes students with high scholarship at the end of each semester and at graduation.
-In addition to the requirements listed below, in order for a student to be named to Academic Honors or the Dean's List they must have a -C|| grade or higher that semester in Student Ministries.
+In addition to the requirements listed below, in order for a student to be named to Academic Honors or the Dean's List they must have a "Satisfactory Standing" that semester in Student Ministries.

-Full time students whose semester GPA is between 3.25 and 3.59 are named to the Academic Honors List.
-Full-time students whose GPA is between 3.6 and 4.0 are named to the Dean's List.
+Full time students with a semester GPA between 3.25 and 3.59 are named to the Academic Honors list.
+Full-time students with a GPA between 3.6 and 4.0 are named to the Dean's List.
 Graduates with a cumulative GPA between 3.25 and 3.49 will receive their degrees cum laude.
 Graduates with a cumulative GPA between 3.50 and 3.74 will receive their degrees magna cum laude.
 Graduates with a cumulative GPA between 3.75 and 4.0 will receive their degrees summa cum laude.
 Transfer students will receive degree honor designations combining their total previous college transfer credit GPA with their AIC GPA.